-By staying hydrated, resting during the hottest part of the day, swimming in the lake at Laurel or pool at Aspetuck, AnSeOx, and participating in water games campers naturally adapt to living in the summer heat without air conditioning or fans.
+By staying hydrated, resting during the hottest part of the day and participating in water games campers naturally adapt to living in the summer heat without air conditioning or fans.

 Please make sure that your camper packs/wears cool, comfortable clothes (light colored cottons are best.
 T-shirts, too!).
 Spaghetti strapped shirts are discouraged due to sun exposure.
 It is important that your camper wears a good waterproof sunscreen, SPF 45, whenever outdoors.
 A hat and sunglasses are always reliable sun protection as well.